fermyon/spin/docs/content/sips/000-sqlite.md

 **TODO**: Open questions:
 * Assumed sqlite version?
   * Semantics may change slightly depending on the sqlite version.
-It's unlikely that we'll be able to match the exact versions between whatever sqlite implementation spin users, Fermyon Cloud, and the user (if the decide to create their own databases manually).
+It's unlikely that we'll be able to match the exact versions between whatever sqlite implementation spin users, Fermyon Cloud, and the user (if they decide to create their own databases manually).
 Having some guidance on which versions are expected to work might make it easier to guide the user down the right path.
 * Capacity limits?
 The following are different capacities we might want to control:
   * The number of databases in total
   * The number of rows in a database